lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 ## Setting up the server

-If this isn't your first rodeo then by all means skip to the next section, otherwise follow the steps below to set up your very own server in the cloud.
+If this isn't your first rodeo then by all means skip to the next section, otherwise follow the steps below to set up your server.

 A lot of people recommend DigitalOcean but I've gone with Linode because they have a data centre in Australia and DigitalOcean don't.
 [Here's a link for $100 free credit when you sign up](https://www.linode.com/lp/brand-free-credit/). [^1]